Preston Pablo: Career

 Montreal-based producers Banx & Ranx discovered Preston through social media and signed him to their label 31 East under Universal Music Canada.
 In January 2022, he released his first single, "Don't Break (My Soul)" under Universal Music Canada.

 In April 2022, he released the single "Flowers Need Rain".
 The platinum-selling single reached a Top 5 spot at Top 40 radio in Canada and Top 10 at Hot AC and Mainstream AC.
 He then released "Love You Bad" in October 2022.

 In January 2023, he released the single "Ay Ay Ay".
 He also participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

 In February 2023, he featured on Lili-Ann De Francesco's song "IDC (Reprise)".
 In March 2023, he featured on Ikky's song "Ain't No Sunshine" along with Himmat Sandhu.

 In April 2023, he opened for SonReal's western Canadian dates.

 In May 2023, he released the single "For Keeps".

 In August 2023, Pablo featured on Karan Aujla's Punjabi pop song "Admirin' You", produced by Pablo's close friend Ikky.
-This song is a single from Aujla's studio album, Makin' Memories.
+This song is a single from Aujla's studio album, Making Memories.

 In September 2023, Pablo released his single "Believe".

 In December 2023, he released his latest single, "Dance Alone".
 In April 2024, he released a remixed afrobeats version of his single "Dance Alone" featuring Qing Madi and Nonso Amadi.

 In March 2024, Pablo supported Jon Vinyl on The Heartbreak Hill Tour.

 In May 2024, Pablo released another remix of "Dance Alone" featuring Juliana.

+In February 2026, Pablo released his latest single, "Cause I Do".